 - Leaks in open lines are extremely dangerous because there’s a potential for a large volume of propane to be released over a short period of time.
 Contact us immediately if you suspect a leak.

-- All lines not attached to appliances must be closed with threaded caps or plugs.
+- Close all lines not attached to appliances with threaded caps or plugs.
 If you have any questions, please contact us.

 Propane system maintenance

 - Never modify or try to repair your propane system.
 Ask your propane supplier to send a trained technician to do the work.

 - Do not attempt to use an appliance or any other component of your propane system that has been labelled “out of service”.
 The label indicates a serious, unsafe condition.